mihail911/mihail911.github.io/src/pages/articles/2021-4-09---Primer-on-Regulatory-Institutions/index.md

 In addition, to the federal regulators mentioned above, each state also has its own financial regulatory authority that supervises banks and issues charters.
 In practice, virtually every state-chartered bank has both a state and a federal regulator.
 As you can imagine, this introduces the potential for conflicting oversight and regulatory arbitrage (i.e. when given two overlapping rules you have to follow, abide by the more favorable one).

-In general, however, state regulatory authorities are considered to have more favorable working relationships with their banks.
+Depending on the state, the respective regulatory authorities may have more favorable working relationships with their banks than federal regulators.

 ## Securities and Exchange Commission